 The average healing time is short, with little aftercare necessary.
 This means it won’t be long before you have recovered and are again able to eat your favorite foods.

 Restorative caps range in price, mostly based on the material used to make them.
 Considering both cosmetic and therapeutic purposes, the cost of this procedure is well worth it.
-Finding the best dentist is important to ensure that your money is spent wisely.
-If you require a crown, we have expert dentists and we also have a variety of financing options.
+Finding the best expert is important to ensure that your money is spent wisely.
+If you require a crown, we also have a variety of financing options.

 Lifespan and Repair